MikhailKravets/NeuroFlow/README.md

 MIT License

 ### Attribution
-The origami bird from logo is made by [Freepik](https://www.freepik.com/)
+The origami bird from the logo is made by [Freepik](https://www.freepik.com/)